 Our hardware enables discovery-level science.
 The unique, world-class, balanced environment we’ve created at LLNL has helped usher in a new era of computing and will inspire the next level of technical innovation and scientific discovery.

-We also specialize in deploying commodity technology systems, such as the Tri-Lab Linux Capacity Clusters.
+We also specialize in deploying commodity technology systems.
 These systems leverage industry advances and open-source software standards to build, field, and integrate Linux clusters of various sizes.

 LLNL has deployed dozens of very large Linux clusters since 2001.
-These clusters have commodity nodes, provide a common programming model, and implement similar cluster architectures.
+These clusters are modular in nature and provide a common programming model.
 Hardware components are carefully selected for performance, usability, manageability, and reliability, and are then integrated and supported using a strategy that evolved from practical experience.